WinsomeYuen/WeatherClothingPicker/README.md

 # Weather Clothing Picker

 Very basic to run:
-* Install repo and unzip
+* Download repo and unzip
 * run <b>bundler install</b> in cmd
 * Then it should run straight away when you type <b>Rails Server</b> in cmd